Sethian

 - 67 % positive mentions

 The game's atmosphere is characterized by an ancient and cryptic ambiance, enhanced by its art and journal elements that invite players to piece together the narrative.
-The spacey ambient soundtrack further enriches the experience, making it particularly appealing to fans of science fiction and linguistics, despite some frustrating moments.
+The spacey ambient soundtrack further contributes to the immersive experience, making it particularly appealing to fans of science fiction and linguistics, despite some frustrating moments.

 “The game's world shines with an ancient, distant atmosphere that is certainly complemented by its cryptic presentation.”

-“Despite the beautiful graphics, the overall atmosphere is flat and fails to evoke any real emotion.”
+“Despite the beautiful graphics, the overall atmosphere is flat and uninspired, failing to evoke any real emotion.”

 - replayability2 mentions